jaantollander/masters-thesis/content/30_monitoring.md

 Then, we can perform queries on the database or dump a batch of data for analysis.
 Ideally, we would like to perform continuous analytics on the database as new data arrives, but we leave it for future development.

+TODO: 1. attempt

 We experienced some problems during the development.
-For example, we had a problem directly related to the issues with entry identifiers, covered in Section \ref{entries-and-issues}, Because we assumed that all nodenames would follow the short hostname format, we accidentally parsed the entry identifiers with a short hostname and a fully-qualified hostname as the same.
+For example, we had a problem directly related to the issues with entry identifiers, covered in Section \ref{entries-and-issues}, Because we assumed that all node names would follow the short hostname format, we accidentally parsed the entry identifiers with a short hostname and a fully-qualified hostname as the same.
 The mistake led us to identify two different time series as the same, resulting in wrong values when analyzing the statistics.
 We patch-fixed it by modifying our parser to disambiguate between the two formats.
 However, we lost a fair amount of time and data due to this problem.